Polycarbonate market remains stable, though a growing competitor in the form of Tritan copolyester is catching up

 In comparison, parts molded from PC often require more energy.
 Sheets extruded from PC, for example, can require pre-drying before thermoforming, which consumes additional time and energy, said Eastman.

-PC STILL STABLEUS PC prices remained stable for the week ended November 3.
-However, the rising cost of benzene feedstock was said to have producers considering a price increase nomination."Our Tritan business has doubled in 2010.
-We expect to see double digit growth... over the next three years."
-Eastman official
+US PC prices remained stable for the week ended November 3.
+However, the rising cost of benzene feedstock was said to have producers considering a price increase nomination.

 November US benzene contracts rose by 34-35 cents/gal, as assessed by ICIS in the week ended November 3.
 The rise was fueled by higher spot market prices and strong demand from styrene rubber.